Welcome to the Cross Creek Church of Christ, Fayetteville, NC!

 He went so far as to call them “hypocrites” (Mark 7:6)

 and explained that what comes from the inside of an individual is what “defiles” him, not the other way around (Mark 7:14-2)

 If we’re not careful, we can become so absorbed with looking good on the outside, that we forget what really counts.
 In fact, when we get to the place where we think "we've arrived," we may become proud of ourselves and judgmental toward others.
 Harboring bitterness, clinging to critical attitudes, and thinking too highly of ourselves are the kind of defiling things that make us guilty of Jesus’ charge of being a “hypocrite.”

 The point is this: It’s the things on the inside of our heart, our thoughts and attitudes that really matter to the Lord ( 2 Corinthians 10:5; John 4:23-24).

 **There Is None Like Him

 Man was created in the image of his Creator – God.
 Sadly, the root of sin has instilled a rebellious desire in man to be like God and even surpass Him.
 But, there is none like Him.
-God has unlimited power, knowledge and authority.
-God reigns and His glory covers the heavens and fill the earth.
+God has unlimited power, knowledge, and authority.
+God reigns and His glory covers the heavens and fills the earth.
 God calls the beginning from the end and the end from the beginning.